brwnsugr/ruby_notification_work/README.md

   $ ruby notification.rb notifications.json hackamorevisiting ####'notification.json': input file name, 'hackamorevisiting': user_id to get
   $
   ```
-  - After you type above, you will see the result on CLI as belows!
+  - After you type above, you will see the result on CLI as below!
   ```bash
   [2019-11-21 16:45:03] gratuitystopper answered a question
   [2019-11-21 16:45:17] funeralpierce upvoted a question